junglesta/wherenodoctor/__LAB/chapters/13-some-very-common-sicknesses.md

   - When you begin to give the baby new or solid food, start by giving her just a little, mashing it well, and mixing it with a little breast milk.
 The baby has to learn how to digest new foods.
 If she starts with too much at one time, she may get diarrhea.
 Do not stop giving breast milk suddenly.
 Start with other foods while the baby is still breastfeeding.

-  - Keep the baby clean—and in a clean place.
+  - Keep the baby cleanand in a clean place.
 Try to keep her from putting dirty things in her mouth.

   - Do not give babies unnecessary medicines.